 The things and the people we like can still comfort us and make us smile even when we’re sad.
 We even instinctively seek these “happy/comforting things” out when we’re feeling bummed.
 These things range from watching our favorite movies or series, eating our comfort foods or going out and letting our friends distract us from our melancholy.

 On the other hand, the depressive side of the issue brings about anhedonia, the loss of interest and the inability to feel pleasure from the things and activities that we used to enjoy doing.
+Faith Brynie, PhD, wrote, that a theory “suggests that anhedonia comes not from a reduced capacity to experience pleasure, but instead from an inability to sustain good feelings over time.”
 Simply put, if you find whatever you’re doing pointless – even if it’s something you like doing in the past – and you’re gripped with constant sadness, then you’re most likely depressed.

 - Are you sad because of a particular circumstance or thing?